backtracks/open-podcast-analytics/README.md

 | nonce | string(255) | No | Check value on uniqueness of an event.
 When specified the value shall be an arbitrary `string` and functions as as a [nonce](https://en.wikipedia.org/wiki/Cryptographic_nonce).
 The property is also useful in retry scenarios. |
 | time | date/string | Yes | An [`ISO 8601`](https://en.wikipedia.org/wiki/ISO_8601) compatible date/time stamp in UTC of the time the event occurred |

-## Second Level Properties
+## Top Level Extended Properties
-Second level properties are children of the property `props`.
-Custom properties are allowed, however *all custom* properties shall be children or descendants of the `props` property similar to the known and expected properties.
 In the table below the `Mirrors HTML5` column indicates if the property name and value mirrors an HTML5 Media and/or Web Audio API property of the same name.
+Custom properties are allowed.

 | Property Name | Type | Required | Description | Mirrors HTML5 |
 | ------------- | ------------- | ------------- | ------------- | ------------- |